The commitments of public health, teaching and mentorship hold strong for faculty member Dr. Colbey Walker

 The last two years have been a whirlwind for Dr. Colbey Walker and his family.

-2021 brought Walker to a new faculty position with The University of North Texas Health Science Center at Fort Worth (HSC) School of Public Health (SPH), and last fall the family welcomed their first child, son Murray, who has quickly become the true highlight of their world.
+Last year brought Walker to a new faculty position with The University of North Texas Health Science Center at Fort Worth’s School of Public Health, and last fall the family welcomed their first child, Murray, who has quickly become the true highlight of their world.

-The next major milestone was achieved in May 2022, when Walker completed his DrPH in Health Care Management and Leadership from the Johns Hopkins University School of Public Health.
+Walker achieved his next major milestone in May 2022, when he completed his DrPH in Health Care Management and Leadership from the Johns Hopkins University School of Public Health.

 “I’m as happy as I’ve ever been in my life,” he said.
 “Everything has come together in the right way, at the right time, in the right place.”

-Growing up in New Braunfels, Dr. Walker had plans for medical school, but after completing a bachelor’s degree in biology, he took a slightly different turn.
-He could gain valuable insight into the health care field that would only enhance his future medical aspirations, a friend advised, by spending some time on the administrative side of the industry.
+Growing up in New Braunfels, Walker had plans for medical school, but after completing a bachelor’s degree in biology, he took a slightly different turn.
+A friend suggested he could gain valuable insight into the health care field that would only enhance his future medical aspirations by spending some time on the administrative side of the industry.

-His responsibilities grew over the following five years, in roles as senior project administrator for the Johns Hopkins Department of Surgery; division administrator; and assistant administrator of pediatric surgery.
+His responsibilities grew over the following five years.
+He took on roles such as senior project administrator for the Johns Hopkins Department of Surgery, division administrator and assistant administrator of pediatric surgery.

 Parkland and Children’s Medical Center Dallas are both part of UTSW’s emergency coverage.